SBIMB/gen3-dev/documentation/debugging_networking_issues.md

 ```bash
 210.15.141.146.in-addr.arpa	name = mail1.wits.ac.za.
 ```
 We need to modify the `resolv.conf` file by removing the top two nameserver ip addresses, since they are not allowing us to access the public internet.
-We should use `8.8.8.8`, which is the primary DNS server for Google DNS.
+We should use `1.1.1.1` and `8.8.8.8`, which are the primary DNS servers for Cloudflare and Google DNS, respectively.

 To change the DNS server, we need to configure the `/etc/network/interfaces` file.
 The command `cat /etc/network/interfaces` displays the following:
 ```bash